 Typically, animals are colorful to attract a mate, warn off predators or send messages to each other.
 Male birds will develop breeding plumage in an astonishing array of colors to appear more attractive to mates in courtship rituals.
 Duller birds may rely on their nest building skills or song instead.

 Frogs and brightly-colored insects may use bright colors to show that they are poisonous and that predators shouldn’t even try and eat them.
-Then there are creatures like octopus and chameleons that can use color-changing cells to express emotion and information to others.
+Then there are creatures like octopus and chameleons can use color-changing cells to express emotion and information to others.

 Why Are Mammals Not Colorful?

-The simple answer here is that mammals don’t rely on the same tools in order to survive or attract a mate.
+The simple answer here is that mammals don’t rely on the same tools to survive or attract a mate.
 Color isn’t a key part of attracting a mate for most mammals because there don’t use the same courtship displays as seen with birds.

 Do Mammals Have Reduced Sexual Dimorphism?